microsoft/pai/docs/hadoop/hdfs.md

 Please refer [HDFS Command Guide](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html) for detailed command descriptions.

-- Where to get the hdfs entrypoint:
+- Where to get the HDFS entrypoint:

 All files in the HDFS are specified by its URI following pattern *hdfs://hdfs-name-node-address:name-node-port/parent/child*.
 Here the *name-node-port* is 9000.
 The *hdfs-name-node-address* default value is the same OpenPAI entrypoint page ip address.